 Emmy Coer, a computer genius, devises a method of communicating with the past by tapping into undying information waves.
 She manages to reach the world of Ada Lovelace, founder of the idea of a computer language and proponent of the possibilities of the "difference engine."
 Ada's ideas were stifled and unfulfilled because of the reality of life as a woman in the nineteenth century.
 Emmy has a plan to defeat death and the past using her own DNA as a communicative agent to the past, bringing Ada to the present.
 But what are the possible ramifications?
-Written by

 James Callan <firstname.lastname@example.org>

 A director's statement in the film's production notes says that the film was "structured around the idea of a double helix".
 "Every scene," the notes say, "was structured and shot using a DNA image as a model for actors' placement and camera movement."
 See more

 The uterus is completely destroyed.
 All that mathematics was too much for your body.